 In this case, there are a number of preconditions that must be met for the OSP’s verification of a PASSporT from an indirectly known calling entity to be considered equivalent to meeting Full Attestation criteria 2 and 3 for such a call.
 A governance and policy environment must be in place that makes participating TNSPs and/or other STI-SCA providers responsible to provide a certificate holder’s valid identity information to any authorized OSP and other authorized bodies responsible for policy, regulatory, or law enforcement (industry traceback authorities, regulatory authorities, etc.).
 The TNSP and/or other entity that is fulfilling the STI-SCA function must execute an identity vetting process that establishes a verifiable identity for any entity receiving delegate certificate credentials, and the credentials must only indicate authorizations to that entity for valid directly assigned or delegated TNs.
 The TNSP and/or other STI-SCA provider must also participate in enforcement mechanisms to respond to misuse of credentials for traffic originated through any OSP network.

-The delegate certificate model supports multiple levels of delegation; e.g., where an STI-SCA issues a delegate CA certificate to a CPaaS, and the CPaaS V-SCA in turn issues delegate end entity certificates to its customers.
+The delegate certificate model supports multiple levels of delegation; e.g., where an STI-SCA issues a delegate CA certificate to a CPaaS, and the CPaaS V-SCA in turn issues delegate end-entity certificates to its customers.
 In these multi-delegation-level cases the scope encompassing rules are strictly enforced for child certificates issued from delegate CA certificates (i.e., relying parties can detect if the scope encompassing rules are violated).

 Figure 4.2 – Using delegate certificates to demonstrate that Full attestation criteria are satisfied